DeanPike/mvi-example/README.md

 ui-test-shared - Utility classes for UI tests unit-test-shared =Utility classes for unit tests ui - Contains the screen that the user will interact with ui-shared - Contains Themes and any other classes that can be used by multiple UI modules

+app --- listings --- ui --- client --- data -- network